WhatTheFlint/LeaveFlow-Manager/README.md

 This project applies core OOP concepts such as classes, objects, inheritance, encapsulation, and service-based design to create an organized and structured system.
 The goal is to simulate a real-world company leave management process in a simple and efficient way.

+This project was developed as part of our academic coursework to demonstrate practical OOP implementation.

 Members:
 Shakira Marie Docena
 Flint Harvey Geverola